placedsj/paulsroofs/replit.md

 - Changed CTA button text to "WILL YOURS BE NEXT?"
 - Updated all regional references from Quispamsis to Southern New Brunswick
 - Added ReviewsSection with placeholder customer testimonials and Facebook/review links
+- **Updated navigation structure:** Moved LIGHTS and INSPECTION to footer only (not in header)
+- **Updated header/footer backgrounds** to match logo color (dark blue #0a1628)
+- **Updated exterior inspection page:** Removed "free" from visual inspections; added "Coming Soon 2026" for aerial inspections with heat loss detection

 **October 7, 2025 - Vercel to Replit Migration**
 - Migrated project from Vercel to Replit environment